raul23/clustering-text/README.rst

  $ python cluster_text_docs.py ~/Data/ebooks/ -t ebooks --use-cache

-`:warning:` When generating datasets from ebooks (instead of `datasets from HTML pages <#clustering-wikipedia-pages>`_ like in the second part of this document), always use the ``-t ebooks`` option which tells the script that the input directory given contains ebooks and therefore should be search for these kinds of documents (``pdf`` and ``djvu``).
+`:warning:` When generating datasets from ebooks (instead of datasets from HTML pages like in the `second part <#clustering-wikipedia-pages>`_ of this document), always use the ``-t ebooks`` option which tells the script that the input directory given contains ebooks and therefore should be search for these kinds of documents (``pdf`` and ``djvu``).
 When generating datasets from HTML pages, you don't need to specify this option since by default the script treats the input directory as potentially containing HTML pages.

 |